MomenAli/JokeTellerApp/README.md

 Add free and paid product flavors to your app.
 Remove the ad (and any dependencies you can) from the paid flavor.

-## Optional Tasks

-To exceed expectations, do the following:

 ### Add Interstitial Ad